RAKWireless/RAK811_BreakBoard/procol.md

 Position information are sent on fport 1.

 ### Payload format
-The payload consists of 12 bytes and looks like this: `LLLlllAAHDS`.
+The payload consists of 12 bytes and looks like this: `LLLlllAAHCS`.
 The length is maximum of 11 bytes which complies with the recomondation of The Things Network to stay under 12 bytes.
 `LLL` Latitude
 `lll` Longitude
 `AA` Altitude
 `H` HDOP
-`D` Direction
+`C` course
 `S` Speed
 HDOP is optional, but you have to send it (or `0x00` if you don't have HDOP info) if you want to send direction and speed.
 Direction and speed ar optional, but only as a group.
 Eighter you send both or none of them.